 where $H = (\mu - r_f \boldsymbol{1})^T V^{-1} (\mu - r_f \boldsymbol{1})$.

-With the optimal portfolio $W_p$, we can find the expected return and variance of the portfolio:
+With the optimal portfolio $W_p$, we can compute the expected return and variance:

 Frontier with Risk-Free Asset